Is Ombré over?

 Nein nein nein.

-Same thing happened to my friend N. Nora (otherwise known as @noraborealis), who I’m afraid I encouraged to go Ombré as well.
+Same thing happened to Nora (@noraborealis), who I’m afraid I encouraged to go Ombré as well.
 She had this to say on Twitter: “When the man I’m dating described my hair as brown, it had to go.”

 What can I say?
 Us fake blondes are a strange, blonderexic breed.